simakma5/obsidian-vault/Obsidian Vault/Thesis/Design notes.md

 The following notes down intermediate simulation results from different sweeps and conclusions on how the individual parameters influence the probe's reflection.

 1. Probe length
-	- `Probe1Distance`: 16 mm
+	- `probe1Distance`: 16 mm
-	- `Probe1Length`: {8, 10, 12, 14, 16} mm
+	- `probe1Length`: {8, 10, 12, 14, 16} mm
-	- `WaveguideLength`: 100 mm
+	- `waveguideLength`: 100 mm
 	- **S-parameters:** Certain values cause resonances to emerge, causing dips
 	- **Radiation pattern:** Variations are minimal.
 2. Probe distance
-	- `Probe1Distance`: {10, 12, 14, 16, 18, 20} mm
+	- `probe1Distance`: {10, 12, 14, 16, 18, 20} mm
-	- `Probe1Length`: 10 mm
+	- `probe1Length`: 10 mm
-	- `WaveguideLength`: 100 mm
+	- `waveguideLength`: 100 mm
 	- **S-parameters:** Non-uniform creation of a resonance above 6 GHz
 	- **Radiation pattern:** Variations are more significant but still small.
 3. Waveguide length
-	- `Probe1Distance`: 16 mm
+	- `probe1Distance`: 16 mm
-	- `Probe1Length`: 10 mm
+	- `probe1Length`: 10 mm
-	- `WaveguideLength`: {100, 110, 120, 130, 140, 150, 160} mm
+	- `waveguideLength`: {100, 110, 120, 130, 140, 150, 160} mm
 	- **S-parameters:** Uniform shifts in frequency
 	- **Radiation pattern:** Variations are significant - the beam is being tilted towards the propagation axis.
 4. Combined sweep
-	- `Probe1Distance`: {14, 15, 16, 17, 18} mm
+	- `probe1Distance`: {14, 15, 16, 17, 18} mm
-	- `Probe1Length`: {8, 9, 10, 11, 12 ,13} mm
+	- `probe1Length`: {8, 9, 10, 11, 12 ,13} mm
-	- `WaveguideLength`: 130 mm
+	- `waveguideLength`: 130 mm
 	- **S-parameters:** Significant changes, yet inconclusive due to many parameter variations
 	- **Radiation pattern:** Variations are small, the originally estimated values have been chosen for good performance.

 > [!info]- Radiation pattern (irrelevant)
-> For the radiation pattern, sweeping the parameters `Probe1Distance` and `Probe1Length` were not nearly as important as sweeping the `WaveguideLength` values.
+> For the radiation pattern, sweeping the parameters `probe1Distance` and `probe1Length` were not nearly as important as sweeping the `waveguideLength` values.
 At first, the waveguide section was too short causing a severe beam tilt which can be fixed only by increasing the length.
-It is also worth noting that increasing `WaveguideLength` further, beyond the "sweet spot" yielding a front-facing beam, the beam's steering tendency was preserved, resulting in it being tilted to the other side.
+It is also worth noting that increasing `waveguideLength` further, beyond the "sweet spot" yielding a front-facing beam, the beam's steering tendency was preserved, resulting in it being tilted to the other side.
 > These findings are probably irrelevant in the final design, where the coax-to-waveguide adapter is terminated by a port and directly connected to the polarizer, and inherent to the slightly inappropriate determination of proper guided wave generation by looking at the radiation pattern of the adapter's open end.

 ### Optimization